 Our Patrol Division consists of 4 platoons of officers that are on patrol 24 hours a day, 7 days a week and a power shift that supplements the patrol division at high volume times.

 We have a Traffic Division that is responsible for the investigation of all serious traffic accidents, in addition to coordination of traffic and engineering studies to determine the proper regulations of local traffic issues.
 They also coordinate a team of officers throughout the county to assist agencies in the investigations of serious accidents that smaller agencies do not have the resources to investigate, and also coordinate the Sobriety Checkpoint Program in Chester County.

 We have a Criminal Investigations Division that handles all criminal investigations and works closely with surrounding agencies and the District Attorney’s office, as well as the Crime Victims Center of Chester County.
 We have two officers assigned to handle matters involving our Juveniles and Community relations.
 These officers are in the schools every day of the school year.
 Most officers within the agency are also members of the Municipal Drug Task Force.

-In addition to the sworn personnel, we have 4 full-time civilian employees and six part-time civilian employees that provide police dispatch services Monday through Friday from 7am to 11pm, Saturday from 8am to 4pm, and handle all clerical matters for the agency.
+In addition to the sworn personnel, we have five full-time civilian employees and six part-time civilian employees that provide police dispatch services Monday through Friday from 7am to 11pm, Saturday from 8am to 4pm, and handle all clerical matters for the agency.